edgexfoundry/device-usb-camera/docs/guides/SimpleStartupGuide.md

     make run ds-usb-camera
     ```

-## Verify Service and Device Profiles
+## Verify Service, Device Profiles, and Device

 1. Check the status of the container: